cruxppc/cruxppc-ng-3.5/README.md

   figure it out yourself kind of distribution.
 CRUX users will need to be experienced with the command line, manually editing configuration files, building packages, etc.   If you desire point and click system maintenance, CRUX is not what you are looking for.

-  CRUX-PPC supports 32bit PowerPC G3 and G4.
+  CRUX-PPC goal is to supports 32bit PowerPC G3 and G4.
 It does not support 64bit PowerPC (G5) at this time.
 There are still a fair number of Linux distributions supporting G5 machines but distros supporting 32bit PowerPC are getting scarce.
 Hence, for now at least, CRUX-PPC efforts are focused on the 32bit PowerPC machines.

+  At the current time CRUX-PPC does not run properly on G3 systems.
+Until this issue is resolved, CRUX-PPC should only be used with
+G4 machines.

   This project is not a continuation of the (now defunct) CRUX-PPC project which existed previously (until 2012 or so).
 This project is a new port of CRUX-3.5 to the PowerPC.
 Although similarities exist and pieces from the previous CRUX-PPC may be reused in this project, this is a